chef/chef-web-docs/content/cookbook_repo.md

 ### Download

-To download a cookbook when git is not used for version source control, run the following command:
+To download a cookbook when git isn't used for version source control, run the following command:

 ```bash